kcha/kcha.github.io/index.md

 # About

-I am a PhD candidate in the Department of Molecular Genetics at the University of Toronto (co-supervised by [Ben Blencowe](http://sites.utoronto.ca/intron) and [Quaid Morris](http://www.morrislab.ca)).
-My research is focused on developing computational and machine learning methods to study the transcriptome of the cell using high-throughput sequencing data.
+I completed my PhD in the Department of Molecular Genetics at the University of Toronto (co-supervised by [Ben Blencowe](http://sites.utoronto.ca/intron) and [Quaid Morris](http://www.morrislab.ca)).
+My research was focused on developing computational and machine learning methods to study the transcriptome of the cell using high-throughput sequencing data.